AOOOOOA/ICSFuzz_.github.io/index.md

 Relationship between ICS SR and Collision Angle at Different Distance.

-\textbf{Q1.
-Does the search direction for collision speed change at different collision distances?}
+**Q1.
+Does the search direction for collision speed change at different collision distances?**
 <!-- % no, collision speed still doesn't have a large impact compared with collision distance -->
 From Figure of relationship between ICS SR and collision distance at different collision speed scope, when examining three specific collision distance groups, the trend for three different collision speed groups remains relatively consistent compared to not considering the collision distance.

-\textbf{Q2.
-Does the search direction for collision distance change at different collision speed scopes?}
+**Q2.
+Does the search direction for collision distance change at different collision speed scopes?**
 Figure of relationship between ICS SR and collision speed at different collision distance scope shows the trends in the SR across different collision distances for three collision speed scopes.
 The observed patterns strongly support the conclusion made above regarding the impact of collision distance as a single feature.
 In most scenarios, a high collision speed consistently results in more ICSs when combined with a far collision distance.